MSeidelFed/KineticMSI/USAGE.md

     * A file with the M1 fraction relative to a steady state pool calculated only based on the sum of M1 + M0

     * Finally and more importantly two files containing the steady state pools as calculated from the M0 + M1 sum or the M0+....+Mn sum to determine which one resembles the biology best.
-In order to do this step one requires additionally a matrix with the non-labelled steady states which will be used as comparison in the next step.
+In order to do this step one requires additionally a matrix with the non-labelled steady states, which will be used as comparison in the next step.
+For comparison we provide a non-labelled examplary [matrix](https://github.com/MSeidelFed/KineticMSI/blob/master/Data/Steady_state_pools/SteadyStatePoolsM1M0_NL.csv), which was built based on the picked monoisotopic peak, as are most of the peaks that one is able to mine out during any MSI experiment.
+Thus for the peak comparison to be legitimate, the derived labelled steady states are built in this step by summing together the M0 abundance from the non-corrected "raw.csv" file plus the corrected isotopologue (M1....Mn or only M1) abundances from the "corrected.csv" file.
+The corrected M0 contains the NIA and thus summing it up with the isotopologues would not be equivalent to the non-labelled picked M0 peaks.

 ```{r}
 IncorporationProxys(Parent_dir = "Data/IsoCorectoR_Files/", SteadyStatePools_dir = "Data/Steady_state_pools/")